turingschool/mod-0-curriculum/session3/index.md

 ## Learning Goals

-- Use the Driver-Navigator technique to collaborate and work synchronously with fellow students
+- Use the Driver-Navigator technique to collaborate
+- Collaborate synchronously with fellow students
 - Create your own repository on GitHub
 - Push local changes to a remote

 ## Agenda

-- Housekeeping, Feedback and Goals
+- Housekeeping
 - Git Warm Up/Review
 - GitHub
 - Closing and Announcements